 Q: Serving cinnamon buns, as ever?

 Upon his return from space an astronaut having looked back down or up at us saying he saw no disease, no wars, no cars, that it was beautiful!
 One of us, one of ours not particularly rueful about finding neither Heaven nor Hell, seeing no Christian or other people's planets dangling around like vast Christmas tree balls.
 Though he did miss seeing you and me roasting on the beach while knowing we were there and wishing us well.
 Beatifully alive on that blessed, self-contained, brave, blue heavenly body circling an amazing mass of light and warmth when seen up close, but a humiliating dot when spotted from as little as 100 million miles removed!
 Is this therefore not the moment to accept the magnificence of life on its own unique terms for perhaps only the second time; first so innocently, in the very, very beginning, and again only of late?
 Without the intervening interference of sanctimony, of artificial despair, silly threats of damnation, the torments of a sulfurous hell, the fire, the brimstone of it, the deliberate perdition of it, places where even seraphs fear to tread?
 Without the feeble crutch of tailor-made eternity or sainthood and all its supporting drama, dogma and rites, all those handmaids of worship without feeling that for us, here, there's no grand role left to play, that we have lost our meaning, as if we ever really had one or for that matter really need one!?
 Not as übermensch, superman, but simply as man.
-Man whose only greatness lies in his courage to face and manage, if not completely influence his own destiny and no longer in need of fictional heroes?
+Man whose only greatness lies in his courage to face and manage, if not completely influence his own destiny and no longer in need of fictitious heroes?
 For haven't we put far too much capital in the search of ulterior 'meaning' without which, it has been suggested, we cannot live?
-When what's important in a human life is finding any sort of daily purpose, a lack of which truly annihilates us.
-And even in the unlikely event that there exists some higher organised power somewhere, must we really think in terms of it revealing itself through sainted comic-strips given its abject cruelty, never its love?
-Still courted by us with worship, that ignoble form of certain begging on knees when normally we're guilty of nothing?
-Prayer as it's called, but really only exposing totally gratuitous despair?
-All the while singing bloody awful mainly White songs of praise which ultimately and always point towards ourselves?
-And which if I were He, would not only bore me to death, but really piss me off?
+When what's important in a human life is finding any sort of daily purpose followed by a sense of accomplishment, a lack of which is the only thing that truly annihilates us.
+And even in the unlikely event that there exists some higher organised power some place up there, must we really think in terms of it revealing itself through sainted comic-strips given the abject cruelty it constantly displays, never its love?
+And still get courted by us with naive worship, that ignoble form of begging on knees when normally we're guilty of nothing?
+Prayer as it's called, but really only exposing gratuitous despair?
+All the while singing deadly mainly White songs of Praise which ultimately and always point towards man himself?
+And which if I were He, would not only bore me stiff, but really piss me off?
 Te Deum tedium... as it ought to be called!
-Just like Latin Gregeorian chant antiseptic music deprived of all the genuine, the explosive joy of Black American Gospel singing and something nobody should ever take away from these folks.
-Letting them be in their anointed happiness, although personally and as musical fairy tales go my Hosanna goes not so much to the King of Glory as to something like... the Lion King!
+Just like all that Gregeorian also mainly White and Priestly Chant, deprived of all the genuine, the explosive joy of Black American Gospel singing and something nobody should ever take away from these folks.
+Letting them be, letting them be, even when tending to admire the expression but not the substance of all this passion.
+In my case a personal Hosanna in theatrical and musical fairy tales never involving the King of Glory as much as... the Lion King perhaps!

 Yes, humility is fine, all that self-humiliation not so much.
-For is achieving the highest degree of universal decency on our own, not our only and final mission?
-So, at last, becoming our own 'meaning'?
+For don't we need self-esteem to achieve the highest degree of universal decency on our own, a final victory over evil?
+And a sort of moral equality not what the world right now needs most?
+Thereby having become our own 'meaning'?
 Besides, what happened to genuine dignity?
 Don't we know?
 Shouldn't we?

 For isn't it disturbing to note how crowds knowing so much about divinity and philosophy, know so little about being philosophical?
 That only earnest enquiry and the inevitable victory of real knowledge over subjective pontification can lead us to victory over our lingering cowardice, testify in favour of our ultimate maturity, our final peace!
 And just as it is foolish to cut down forward-going reasoning, the same applying to those only dreaming in name.
 For friends, devout believers, and if not devout certainly devoted, why not entertain the notion that He struggles to keep it all together.
 That like most of us and with the best of intentions, He miserably fails sometimes, with so few giving Him a helping hand.
 That when all is said and done, He's so Human...
 Rather than that perfect but Inhuman God waiting to get us, some sort of sadist to boot.
 I mean, once you believe, can't you go all the way, believe anything you want, owners of all that glorious devotion?
 Why then shackle yourselves, and when dreaming not dream all out... to guilt free, proud, here-here-land?
 Or is this already too rational?
 And if you won't be rational, will you at least not to be unreasonable?
 Or too practical, like that young American I read about, a matter-of-fact believer, praying year after year for the Lord to give him a new bike and never receiving one, concluding that stealing one and asking for forgiveness worked far, far better.
 Signifying that bespoke dreaming is what we get, apt reveries, featuring a convenient, tailor-made God.
 And the philosophical and religious lead-up to it only exposing pettiness, a tragic lack of humour and imagination and all too often the deep absence of true understanding; restrictions sanctioned by long dead, perhaps shining, but understandably era-confined minds.